Tom Colbjørnsen

-Tom Colbjørnsen (born 31 May 1951 in Oslo) is a Norwegian economist and sociologist, and was the President of the BI Norwegian Business School from 2006-2014.
+Tom Colbjørnsen (born 31 May 1951 in Oslo) is a Norwegian economist and sociologist, and was the President of the BI Norwegian Business School from 2006 to 2014.

 Colbjørnsen graduated from the Norwegian School of Economics (NHH) with a siv.øk. degree in 1976 and received his dr.philos. degree from the University of Bergen in 1984.
 He was a professor at NHH when he in 2006 was appointed as the new President at BI Norwegian Business School.

 Publications

 Colbjørnsen has been the author and editor of a large number of academic books and articles.
 Books, a selection: